Call

 Large orgs benefit from an integration catalog: owner, key, SLA.
 That cuts “whose webhook is this?” risk.

-GitLab projects, branches, registry
+GitLab, GitHub and Azure DevOps: projects, branches, registry

 Branches and tags stay in your Git flow; Opsy operates on artifacts you already published.
+Extra pre-deploy SAST through the same providers - Security & SAST.

-Extend without forking
+Extend the API without forking the platform

 External scenarios via API add behavior without forking the product - important long-term: you can take platform updates without merging custom patches forever.